hungcq/knowledge-repo/information-technology/software-engineering-at-google/7-measuring-engineering-productivity.md

 - Goals/signals/metrics framework to guide metric creation:
   - Goal
   - Signal:
-    - How you might know that you have achieved the end result
+    - How you might know that you have achieved the end-result
     - Might not be measurable
   - Metric:
     - Proxy to a signal